 Besides reflecting on my OLI Theory, Course 1 engages with some of the foundational principles of OLI pedagogy, particularly those related to access, accessibility and inclusion.
 That section also reviews a technology I use often in my online instruction, examines some course artefacts like syllabi and reflect on issues pertaining to usable designing and its links with access.

-Course 2, which is still being developed, is the more practical aspect of this section as it, more than Course 1, presents artefacts from my online teaching and scholarly engagements.
+Course 2 is the more practical aspect of this section as it, more than Course 1, presents artefacts from my online teaching and scholarly engagements.
+It contains a unit plan, workshop design, conference presentation, inforgraphic and finally, a reflection on my OLI Theory.